Vonng/pigsty/docs/PGSQL-CONF.md

 You can change the replication upstream of the standby cluster when necessary (e.g. upstream failover).

-To do so, just change the `standby_cluster.host` to the new upstream ip address and apply.
+To do so, just change the `standby_cluster.host` to the new upstream IP address and apply.

 ```bash
 $ pg edit-config pg-test2